MicrosoftDocs/quantum-docs-pr/articles/quickstarts/search.md

     -?, -h, --help                      Show help and usage information
     Commands:
     ```
-    This is because you didn't specify the number of qubits ypu wanted to use,
+    This is because you didn't specify the number of qubits you wanted to use,
     so the terminal tells you the commands available for the executable.
 If we
     want to use 5 qubits we should type:
     ```